tskit-dev/tskit/docs/stats.rst

    How long since these genomes' common ancestor?

 node
-   On how much of the genome is each nodes an ancestors of only one of these genomes, but not both?
+   On how much of the genome is each node an ancestor of only one of these genomes, but not both?

 These three examples can all be answered in the same way with the tree sequence: first, draw all the paths from one genome to the other through the tree sequence